 d.
-The entire focus of US assistance under FID is to assist an HN, if possible, in anticipating, precluding, and, as a last resort, countering an internal threat.
+The entire focus of US assistance under FID is to assist a HN, if possible, in anticipating, precluding, and as a last resort, countering an internal threat.
 The type of planning necessary is obviously dictated by the type or types of support being provided.
 Support in anticipating and precluding threats is preventive in nature and is likely to require a mix of indirect and direct support not involving tactical operations.
 An existing threat is likely to require responses that span all categories of FID support, to include US combat operations.
-A detailed discussion of employment considerations is included in Chapter IV.
+A detailed discussion of employment considerations is included in Chapter IV, "Employment for Foreign Internal Defense."